 With 72 units of housing, individualized case management, and a positive living environment, UMCS helps individuals and families create stability for their everyday lives and set goals for their future.

-The Growing Tree Children’s Center offers 1st and 2nd shift childcare to families in our housing and the surrounding neighborhood so that children can be cared for while parents work or meet other basic needs.
+The Growing Tree Children’s Center offers 1st shift childcare to families in our housing and the surrounding neighborhood so that children can be cared for while parents work or meet other basic needs.
 Our center is a 3-star, state licensed facility that offers quality childcare, age-appropriate activities, and early literacy programming.

 Families in poverty struggle with meeting many basic needs.
 Our Family Resource Center focuses helping families with a number of needs including an emergency food bank, clothing bank, hygiene products, access to food share and other resources.